Skip to Content

 Neglectful parenting, also called uninvolved parenting, is low in demandingness and responsiveness.
 Neglectful parents don’t have rules and are emotionally distant from their children.
 They are uninvolved in their children’s lives.

-What is the difference between authoritative and authoritarian parenting styles?
+What is the difference between authoritarian and authoritative parenting styles?

-While both authoritative and authoritarian parents maintain high standards, their levels of responsiveness differ significantly.
+While both authoritarian and authoritative parents maintain high standards, their levels of responsiveness differ significantly.

 Authoritative parents combine their high expectations with emotional warmth and open communication.
 They are responsive to their children’s needs and feelings.
 Children develop better emotional regulation.

 In contrast, the authoritarian style, although having high standards, tends to be more rigid and controlling without much emotional engagement.
-Children of authoritarian parents often have low self-esteem and more externalizing behaviors.12
+Children of authoritarian parents often have low self-esteem and more externalizing behaviors than those of authoritative parents.13

 Final thoughts on authoritative parenting